jpcornwell/jpcornwell.github.io/about.md

 My name is Jacob Cornwell and I spend most of my time trying to learn new things.

-I currently work as a software engineer for the Bombardier Flight Test Center where I write and maintain mission critical software used for the testing and certification of experimental type aircraft.
+I used to work as a software engineer for the Bombardier Flight Test Center where I wrote and maintained mission critical software used for the testing and certification of experimental type aircraft.

+Now I work as a software engineer for NetApp on the E-Series Solutions team where I get to investigate new ideas and technologies for the purpose of boosting the value we provide to our customers.

 Here is a link to my github profile.
 [https://github.com/jpcornwell](https://github.com/jpcornwell)